 What can I eat now?
 A 30 Day GAPS™ Intro Meal Plan is a getting started step-by-step guide for those who feel overwhelmed with so many rules and restrictions of the Introduction GAPS diet and need help.
 This is a digital e-book that is available for immediate download and covers all core components of the GAPS diet- from rotating detox baths to gradually increasing juicing, to slowly introducing new foods and ready to print recipes that are simple and easy to prepare for even the most beginning cook.

 GAPS Legal Meal Plans created by Tarena and Brenda who have their families on the GAPS diet.
 The meals are GAPS/ SCD suitable, grain and gluten free and contain no sugar.
-This a subscription service available for 3, 6 and 12 months where you will get a menu with recipes for 6 dinners, shopping and prepare ahead lists, recipe notes and colorful photos sent to you per e-mail once per week.
+This a subscription service available for 3, 6 and 12 months where you will get a menu with recipes for 6 dinners, shopping and prepare ahead lists, recipe notes and colourful photos sent to you per e-mail once per week.

 30 Days of GAPS Legal Lunches with 48 recipes that are grain-free, gluten-free, nuts free, no processed foods and sugars.
 For those who are sensitive to dairy there are 26 dairy-free recipes to choose from.